ElektroStudios/gdidrop/README.md

 Probably not.
 The modifications I made were made out of personal need to automate the conversion of thousands of bin/cue discs from Redump.
 So unless a new need arises or there is some critical error that I haven't caught, I won't make any more changes.

-Note that C# is not my main language, so the modifications I made were with the minimum necessary effort, making sure everything worked as expected, but implemented in a dirty and fastest possible way.
+Note that C# is not my main language, so the modifications I made were with the minimum necessary effort, making sure everything worked as expected, but implemented in a dirty (ugly) and fastest possible way.

 # How to use it?
 - Either download a release here from Github and run the exe file.